 GATE DIELECTRIC

-they expect The drain current to increase with an increase in the dielectric constant of the gate material or decrease in gate dielectric thickness.
+They expect the drain current to increase with an increase in the dielectric constant of the gate material or decrease in gate dielectric thickness.
 It has been analyzed an verified that the tighter gate control got by using a high-k dielectric material or decreasing the gate dielectric thickness results in increasing the ION of the TFET.

 BODY THICKNESS